Leaving the Scene (Hit and Run) Charges in Las Vegas

 Las Vegas Hit and Run Defense Attorney

-At the Law Office of Joel M. Mann, attorney Joel Mann is committed to helping you with your hit and run situation.
+At the Joel M. Mann – Las Vegas Criminal Defense Lawyer, attorney Joel M. Mann is committed to helping you with your hit and run situation.
 Sometimes people panic in these situations and don’t think through the consequences of their actions.
 By leaving the scene of an accident, or hit and run, a person could be demonstrating their guilt to the initial accident and adding more criminal charges.
-Joel Mann can help you navigate your case so that a hit and run accusation does not ruin your life.
+Joel M. Mann can help you navigate your case so that a hit and run accusation does not ruin your life.

 Hit and Run Laws in Nevada